brian-heumann/book-trading-evolved/src/pm2-download-historical-prices/README.md

 > sudo apt-get install libxml2-dev libxslt-dev python-dev
 ```

-Make sure that the prerequisite Python libraries are installed:
+Make sure that the prerequisite Python libraries are installed (consider using the `--user` option if you get user rights warnings during the normal installation):
 ```sh
 > pip3.7 install pg8000 pandas sqlalchemy yfinance investpy
 ```